Chapter 2 DaSEH Infrastructure

 Here you can see the schedule from one of our past DaSEH codeathons.

-We had participants stand up from their desks and stand in a large circle where they would take turns talking about what was going well, what was not going well, what they were currently working on, and if they could use help or if they were interested in collaborating.
+These stand-up check-ins are opportunities for participants to pause and reflect on how their work is going and share that information with others.
+During the codeathon, learners would take turns talking about what was going well, what was not going well, what they were currently working on, and if they could use help or if they were interested in collaborating.

 2.6 Data

-To use the DaSEH data, you can either:
+To use the DaSEH data, you can:

 - Download the full DaSEH GitHub repository and find the data in the folder or directory called data.